-When it comes to macronutrients and minerals, kratom tea is a very mild substance.
-It contains very little of these compounds, which can be good or bad, depending on your goals.
+Regarding macronutrients and minerals, kratom tea is a very mild substance.
+It contains very few of these compounds, which can be good or bad, depending on your goals.
 If you’re interested in kratom for its pharmacological benefits but don’t want to consume too many extra calories or want to keep tight control over your macros, then you’re in luck!
 However, if you’re turning to kratom to supplement your essential minerals, you might want to look elsewhere.

 |Nutrient||Value Per 2 Gram Serving||Value Per 10 Gram Serving|